cmpitg/emacs-cmpitg/README.md

   expression in the second text box (called *filterbar*).
 Shortcut to go directly to the *filterbar*: `Ctrl-F`.

+* Automagically encrypt files with `.gpg` extension using EPA package bundled with Emacs.
+Requires GPG installed in your system.

 ## Use Cases with Keybindings ##

 TODO: Making nice table with: Keybinding - Description - Function - Provided by